Yanar Mohammed

-Yanar Mohammed (ينار محمد; born 1960) is a prominent Iraqi feminist who was born in Baghdad.
-She is a co-founder and the director of the Organization of Women's Freedom in Iraq, and serves as the editor of the newspaper Al-Mousawat (Equality).
-She started the first shelters for women in Iraq since 2003, protecting them from "honor killing" and sex-trafficking, a network that expanded to 11 houses in 5 cities in 2018.
-Her shelters saved hundreds of vulnerable women in 16 years.
+Yanar Mohammed (ينار محمد; 25 November 1960 – 2 March 2026) was an Iraqi feminist and women's rights activist.
+She was a co-founder and the director of the Organization of Women's Freedom in Iraq (OWFI) and served as the editor of the newspaper Al-Mousawat (Equality).
+Mohammed started the first shelters for women in Iraq in 2003, protecting them from honor killing and sex trafficking, a network that expanded to 11 houses in five cities by 2018.
+Between 2003 and 2019, her shelters served more than 800 women.
+She was assassinated outside her home in Baghdad on 2 March 2026.

-Biography
+Early life and activism

-Mohammed was born in Baghdad, Iraq.
+Mohammed was born in Baghdad, Iraq on 25 November 1960.
 She was raised and lived in the city within a liberal family where her mother was a school teacher and her father was an engineer.
 Her grandfather on her mother's side was religious, and a prominent man in his community who "definitely deserved the honorary title of Mullah", except that he married his ex-wife's fourteen-year-old younger sister, which first spurred Yanar Mohammed to take up the cause of women's rights.

-Mohammed graduated from the Baghdad University in Architecture with a bachelor's degree 1984, and a Masters in 1993.
-After postgraduate studies and travel to Canada, she was active in the Worker Communist Party in Iraq which she left later in 2018.
+She graduated from the University of Baghdad in Architecture with a bachelor's degree in 1984, and a master's in 1993.
+After postgraduate studies and travel to Canada, she was active in the Worker-Communist Party in Iraq which she left later in 2018.

 In 1995, her family moved from Iraq to Canada.
-In 1998, Mohammed founded the Defense of Iraqi Women’s Rights organization, which later in 2003 became the Organization for Women's Freedom in Iraq.
+In 1998, Mohammed founded an organization called Defence of Iraqi Women's Rights, the predecessor to the OWFI.